 As at the date of this report, the Remuneration Committee comprises all four Independent Non-Executive Directors, being Dr. Chan Cho Chak, John, Mr. Fung Daniel Richard, Dr. Cheng Mo Chi, Moses and Mr. Li Man Bun, Brian David.
 Dr. Chan Cho Chak, John is the Chairman of the Remuneration Committee.
 The remuneration of the Directors shall be determined by the members of the Company at the general meetings.
-Approval has been granted by the shareholders at the annual general meeting in 2023 to authorise the Board to fix the remuneration of the Directors.
+Approval has been granted by the shareholders at the 2024 AGM to authorise the Board to fix the remuneration of the Directors.